3 Challenges for Today's Youth Leaders

-Truth is: If our initiative isn’t “simply Jesus”, then we not only dilute our leadership, but also minimize the potential of God’s Spirit transforming youth from the inside-out.
+Bottom line: If our initiative isn’t “simply Jesus”, then we not only dilute our leadership, but also minimize the potential of God’s Spirit transforming youth from the inside-out.

-5) In other words, pursue relationship with parents, as opposed to settling for intermittent interaction
+2. As opposed to settling for intermittent interaction

 Photo credits: youthministry360.com, thegospelcoalition.org & zachhaas.com